gianpaj/fresnel/README.md

 Pros:

 - Built on top of simple, proven technology: HTML and CSS media queries.
 - Users see rendered markup at the correct breakpoint for their device, even before React has been loaded.

 Cons:

-- If utilizing SSR rendering features, when the markup is passed down from the server to the client it includes _all_ breakpoints, which increases the page size.
+- If utilizing SSR rendering features, when the markup is passed down from the server to the client, it includes _all_ breakpoints, which increases the page size.
 (However, once the client mounts, the unused breakpoint markup is cleared from the DOM.)
 - The current media query is no longer something components can access; it is determined only by the props of the `<Media>` component they find themselves in.

 That last point presents an interesting problem.
 How might we represent a component that gets styled differently at different breakpoints?
 (Let’s imagine a `matchMedia` example.)

 ```tsx